apache/activemq-artemis/docs/user-manual/en/libaio.md

 `bin` with the proper rename [library path](#using-server.library.path).

-If you want to perform changes on the Apache ActiveMQ libaio code, you could just call make directly at the `native-src` directory.
+If you want to perform changes on the Apache ActiveMQ Artemis libaio code, you could just call make directly at the `native-src` directory.